chrispsn/mesh/README.md

 # Mesh

-Mesh is a JavaScript IDE that feels like a spreadsheet.
+Mesh is a JavaScript code editor that feels like a spreadsheet.

 Specifically, Mesh is a spreadsheet UI wrapper around a text file editor.
 Actions on the grid are automatically translated to changes in the JavaScript code.